DayvonAllen/eth-example-and-notes/README.md

 - `Wallet` - is an application that serves as a maintainer of your ethereum account.
 It can help you manage your crypto and connect to the blockchain for you and create and send transactions.
 - `keccak256` - is the hashing algorithm that is used on the eth blockchain.
 - `ABI`(Application Binary Interface).
+- `JSON RPC` - is a stateless, light-weight remote procedure call (RPC) protocol.
+Primarily this specification defines several data structures and the rules around their processing.
+It is transport agnostic in that the concepts can be used within the same process, over sockets, over HTTP, or in many various message passing environments.
+It uses JSON (RFC 4627) as data format.
 - `EVM`(Ethereum Virtual Machine) - it's job is to take the bytecode from smart contracts and run it on nodes.
   - Storage locations:
     - storage(persistent storage)